mrthreeplates/TRS-80_floppy_remapper/README.md

    a default"main.c".
 5. Overwrite "main.c" with the one from this repo
 6. Build the project, it should compile w/o errors.

+Alternatively, you can import the prebuilt hex file into a new project.

+1. Select "File" -> "Import" -> Hex and select the hex file from this repo.
+2. Finish creating a new project based on a PIC18F26Q10

 Programming instructions for PICKit 4